Nonlawyer Options for Step Parent, Grandparent, Relative, and Adult Adoptions

 - Filing your Case with the Circuit Court;

-- Managing All Service of Process (Service of Summons) in Florida or Out-of-State;
+- Managing All Service of Process (Service of Summons) whether in Florida or Out-of-State;

 - Managing Service of Process by Publication if Required;